 Spark Submit run configuration

 With the Spark plugin, you can execute applications on Spark clusters.
-IntelliJ IDEA provides run/debug configurations to run the spark-submit script in Spark’s bin directory.
+PyCharm provides run/debug configurations to run the spark-submit script in Spark’s bin directory.
 You can execute an application locally or using an SSH configuration.

 Install the Spark plugin

 This functionality relies on the Spark plugin, which you need to install and enable.

 Press Control+Alt+S to open the IDE settings and then select.

 Open the Marketplace tab, find the Spark plugin, and click Install (restart the IDE if prompted).

 Run an application with the Spark Submit configurations

 Go to Run widget and select Edit Configurations from the drop-down menu..
 Alternatively, click in the

 Click the Add New Configuration button () and select .

 Enter the run configuration name.